My daughter’s 8th-grade History and Geography teacher is teaching Ancient Civilizations this year. She gives some cool homework assignments.

 Recently, R had to write three journal entries from the point of view of Emperor Wu, of the Han Dynasty.
 Each entry had to be six or seven sentences long and they had to include three innovations.
 Continue reading

-Tagged America, American, Amerika, Amerikaans, Burgeroorlog, Civil War, education, geschiedenis, history, onderwijs, opinie, opinion, slavernij, slavery, United States
+Tagged African-American History, America, American, Black History, Burgeroorlog, Civil War, education, geschiedenis, history, onderwijs, opinie, Opinion, slavernij, Slavery, United States

 I have always respected most religious beliefs.
 Sure, I put my foot in my mouth occasionally, but I have no problem with religion in itself.
 I can see how there’s a human need for spirituality of one kind or another, and that some of us have a bigger need for it than others.
 However, there’s supposed to be a separation between church and state in this country, and when that idea is so blatantly trampled, when religion interferes with science, education, politics and human rights to the degree it does here, then the respect is clearly not mutual, and I don’t feel as obligated to be religiously correct.
 Continue reading

 Posted in Religion, Science, Society

 Tagged America, creationism, education, gays, Global Warming, homoseksualiteit, homosexuals, House Science Committee, Netherlands, onderwijs, Opinion, religion, science, statistics, United States